VonDoogles/TLD-QualityOfLife/README.md

 ### Highlight Selection
 Changes the background color of items on the Harvest and FireStart UI to show which row has keyboard focus.

+### Rest Preset
+Adds a preset button for 10 hours to the rest UI.

 ### UI Extra Controls
 Adds extra shortcut keys to verious UI screens.